nehanawar025/Red_Wine_Quality_Analysis/README.md

 ## Results

-The project showcases the effectiveness of Decision Tree Regression and Adaptive Boosting Regression for predicting wine quality based on chemical attributes.
-Key metrics such as MAE, R2, Explained Variance, and Max Error are used to evaluate and compare the models.
+- Key metrics such as MAE, R2, Explained Variance, and Max Error are used to evaluate and compare between Decision Tree Regression and Adaptive Boosting Regression.
+- <strong>Adaptive Boosting Regression</strong> is the more accurate model.